OpenAMP/open-amp/docs/apps/echo_test/README.md

 #### Linux Userspace Compliation
 * Compile `obsolete/apps/echo_test/system/linux/userspace/echo_test` into your Linux OS.
-* If you are running generic(baremetal) system as remoteproc slave, and Linux as remoteproc master, please also add the built generic `echo_test` executable to the firmware of your Linux OS.
+* If you are running generic(baremetal) system as remoteproc remote, and Linux as remoteproc host, please also add the built generic `echo_test` executable to the firmware of your Linux OS.

 ## Run the Demo

 ### Load the Demo
 After Linux boots,
 * Load the machine remoteproc.
-If Linux runs as remoteproc master, you will need to pass the other processor's echo_test binary as firmware argument to the remoteproc module.
+If Linux runs as remoteproc host, you will need to pass the other processor's echo_test binary as firmware argument to the remoteproc module.
 * If you run the Linux kernel application demo, load the `rpmsg_echo_test_kern_app` module.
 You will see the kernel application send the message to remote and the remote reply back and the kernel application will verify the result.
 * If you run the userspace application demo, load the `rpmsg_user_dev_driver` module.
 * If you run the userspace application demo, you will see the similar output on the console: